 Not only buildings have neon lighting… look at this!

-Miami Police is here, too, of course.
-Good!
+The Miami Police are here, too, of course.
 They make you feel safe.
 But no worries without them either.

-…and you can see other great cars on the other side of Ocean Drive.
+More cars on the other side of the street.

-The palm-dotted Lummus park, and a breeze blowing from the sea.
+The palm dotted Lummus park and fresh winds blowing from the Atlantic Ocean

-For more about South Beach and Ocean Drive Art Deco check out my other blog post Miami Beach and Ocean Drive.
+So this was Miami’s famous Art Deco district at night.
+For daytime pictures, check out my post Miami Beach and Ocean Drive.